-- 1. Member Guide/Directory-Supplier partner dues generally provide a listing in the local association directory.
+1. Member Guide/Directory- Supplier partner dues generally provide a listing in the local association directory.
 Previously in print, directories are often online and used as a "Yellow Pages" to seek new supplier partners.
-As a supplier partner member, this can be a very useful outreach tool and provides unprecedented access to membership. - 2.
-Websites As a supplier partner or associate member, you will gain access to the association website.
+As a supplier partner member, this can be a very useful outreach tool and provides unprecedented access to membership.
+Show an example of a member guide or directory and briefly discuss how the guide is set up.
+If applicable, discuss the electronic version of the guide and its various uses.

+- 2. Websites As a supplier partner or associate member, you will gain access to the association website.
 Using an ID and password, you will be able to stay up to date on events, committee meetings, community outreach and other affiliate activities.
 The website also offers advertising and sponsorship opportunities at varying levels.
-Supplier partner landing pages, banners and special sections like Vendor of the Month may be available. - 3.
+Supplier partner landing pages, banners and special sections like Vendor of the Month may be available.
+If possible, demonstrate the local and national websites. - 3.
 Sponsorships There are many opportunities to sponsor an event with the associations.
 Often times this is an under-utilized opportunity.
 If your company chooses to be a sponsor for an educational event, for example, it is important that you are present during the kick-off of the event so that members recognize you and your company as sponsors.
 It is not enough to just provide a logo or give-away; the real opportunity is for you to have face time with other members.
 Choose to sponsor an event that is tied to your business philosophy, not just your product or service.
 We'll talk more about that below.